Installation Instructions and Service Manual

 6. Road test trailer a short distance to activate the actuator several times.
 This will fill the reservoir of the master cylinders shock dampening system.
 Check fluid level again.
 Remember, low brake fluid levels will result in hitch ball knocking.

-RATED CAPACITY: Maximum Actuator Capacity: 6600 lbs.
-Gross Load, 660 lbs.
-Maximum Tongue Load
+RATED CAPACITY Maximum Actuator Capacity: 8000 lbs.
+Gross Load, 800 lbs.
+Maximum Tongue Load, 400 lbs minimum tongue weight.

 The actual in-service rating is limited to that of the ball and hitch being used or the trailer manufacturer's G.V.W.R. shown on the certification label, whichever is lower (Note: GVWR is the Gross Vehicle Weight Rating which includes the trailer and the load weight as a Total Gross Weight).